Original and valid passport

 Finally, you’ve to present evidence to prove that you can support your stay in France.
 You can select the option that works best for you, which has a balance equivalent to EUR 50 x the number of days in France.
 For example, a traveler visiting France for ten days should show a minimum balance of at least EUR 500 (50 x 10 days).
 You can select multiple options, but evidence of each is required.

 After reviewing your information, you will get a completed Schengen visa application.
 The last page consists of a unique registration barcode that you must print and present at the appointment.

 The photo requirements for a French Schengen visa follow ICAO standards.

 Even children require a Schengen visa to travel to France.
 In addition to all the standard documents, you’ve to provide the following.

 If the child travels with one of the parents, then there must be an official permission letter issued by a notary in English from the other parent.
 In case of the parents’ absence (divorce, death, etc.), a relevant official certificate (i.e divorce, death and etc.) must be presented.
 Additionally, copies of IDs of parents are also required.

 While not required, it is preferred that for children who go to school - a reference letter from the relevant school: address and contacts of the school, signature and stamp of the person in charge, and reference to the Embassy should be noted in the letter.

 A letter from your employer is required as proof of employment.
 The letter should state:

-This is a letter from the university for students, or from your academic advisor or from the Office of International Education.
+This is a letter from your university for students, and your academic advisor or Office of International Education can provide it.
 Please provide a letter of support from any individual/organization that is financing your livelihood for homemakers or those unemployed.
-This includes but is not limited to your spouse or parents.
+This includes but is not limited to your spouse or parents too.

 Many qualify however showing a bank statement is the most straightforward.
 You can also use one of these: